tenstorrent/tt-metal/tests/python_api_testing/sweep_tests/README.md

 # PyTorch Sweep Tests
-This project contains infra for running sweep tests for ops in `gp.ai`.
+This project contains infra for running sweep tests for ops in `tt_lib`.

 ## Description
-Sweep tests are used to compare and validate `ttlib` ops against a PyTorch golden.
+Sweep tests are used to compare and validate `tt_lib` ops against a PyTorch golden.
 It mainly consists of two parts:
-- A `run_test` function that runs an op through `ttlib` and `pytorch` and compares the results.
+- A `run_test` function that runs an op through `tt_lib` and `pytorch` and compares the results.
 - A lightweight wrapper around `run_test` that can perform sweeps of tests (mostly across a range of input shapes) and dump the results to output CSV's.

 ## Setup